-3. The ball may then be legally returned after a single bounce or volleyed.
+- The ball may then be legally returned after a single bounce, or volleyed

 After the double bounce rule has been observed and players can start volleying the ball in a rally, the no-volley rule plays a crucial part in the sport.

-On any pickleball court, there are two 7 foot spaces on either side of the net.
+On any pickleball court, there are two 7 ft spaces on either side of the net.
 Together they form the no-volley zones, commonly known as the kitchen.

-While the no-volley rule seems like it might take some excitement out of pickleball, it is actually a very important rule to keep the game running smoothly.
+While the no-volley rule seems like it might take some excitement out of pickleball, it is an important rule to keep the game running smoothly.
 If players were allowed to volley from inside the kitchen, many rallies would end via quick, powerful volleys.
-Making players stand back and his volleys from behind point-blank range makes the game more fun and encourages players to be more creative with their shot selections.
+Making players stand back and hit volleys from farther behind the net makes the game more fun and encourages players to be more creative with their shot selections.

-The second bounce fault also applies to shots that have one legal bounce inside of the area and another of outside it.
+In non-wheelchair pickleball, the second bounce fault also applies to shots that have one legal bounce inside of the area and another outside it.
 Only the first bounce must be inside the opponent’s area.
-If it is not, the out of bounds fault has already been committed and the second bounce is irrelevant.
+If it is not, the out-of-bounds fault has already been committed, and the second bounce is irrelevant.

 In pickleball, each hit is supposed to bounce within the perimeter of the opponent’s side.
-This gives players a 20 by 22 foot area to land the ball into on any non-serve shot.
-Failure to do so results in an out of bounds fault.
+This gives players a 20 by 22-ft area to land the ball in on any non-serve shot.
+Failure to do so results in an out-of-bounds fault.

 In pickleball, a shot is counted as inbounds if it is touching any part of the inbounds surface from a bird’s eye view when it bounces.
 Even if the ball touches the line, it must be at least partially inbounds when it bounces.
-If the ball touches the inbound, line, and out of bound parts of the court, it is still counted as inbounds.
+If the ball touches the inbound parts, the line, and out-of-bound parts of the court, it is still counted as inbounds.

 One of the most noticeable features of any pickleball court is the net.
 The net makes players shoot the ball over it so that the ball bounces upward on the other side and play can continue.